 If you renew your mortgage at a lower interest rate, you usually can keep the same payment amount as before, even though a lower rate would allow a lower payment.

-The extra amount gets applied directly to your principal by maintaining the same higher payment.
-You can potentially shave years off your amortization this way without actively changing your budget.
+The extra amount is applied directly to your principal by maintaining the same higher payment.
+This way, you can potentially shave years off your amortization without actively changing your budget.

 Should I Pay Off My Mortgage Early or Invest?